isotopp/isotopp.github.io/_posts/2020-08-18-mysql-character-sets.md

 Unicode development started in 1991 as a 16 bit character set, and it was assumed that this is sufficient to hold all characters from all possible writing systems.
 Unicode was design as a superset of ISO-8859-1, so codepoints that exist in both character sets are identical.

-In 1996 it became clear that a set of 65536 characters was not sufficient, and Uncode 2.0 was fitted with an extension mechanism to allow more than 65536 symbols.
+In 1996 it became clear that a set of 65536 characters was not sufficient, and Unicode 2.0 was fitted with an extension mechanism to allow more than 65536 symbols.
 Again, this extension is a true superset of original Unicode.

 As of March 2020, Unicode 13.0 contains some 140k characters from 154 writing systems.
 The definition of Unicode 13.0 currently allows for 1.112064 possible characters.
-The weird number is necessary, because some code points in the lower 65536 characters are reserved to encode *surrogate pairs*, basically extension characters for the original 16 bit character set.
+Some code points in the lower 65536 characters are reserved to encode *surrogate pairs*, basically extension characters for the original 16 bit character set, resulting in a weird number for the total possible characters.

-16 Bit Unicode is stored as UCS2 (what Windows NT used to use) - a fixed length encoding, which instead of 8 bit characters now uses 16 bit characters.
+16 Bit Unicode can be stored as UCS2 (what Windows NT used to use) - a fixed length encoding, which instead of 8 bit characters now uses 16 bit characters.
 When writing western languages, every other byte in text is 0.

 UTF-16 extends UCS2 and uses variable length encoding of 2 bytes or 4 bytes to allow representation of all unicode characters, even those beyond the initial 65536 characters.

 Unix systems tend to use UTF-8 (utf8), a variable length encoding in which Unicode characters are 1-3 bytes in length (for the initial 65536 characters of Unicode 1.0), or 1-4 bytes in length (for full unicode).

-## Server Terms
+## MySQL Server Terms

 MySQL names an encoding a "CHARACTER SET" or "CHARSET".
 The charsets available in the server can be listed with `SHOW CHARSET`, or by searching through `INFORMATION_SCHEMA.CHARACTER_SETS`.
 In both cases, looking at the `Maxlen` column will tell you how long a symbols encoding in bytes can become in the worst case.